-- Primary event stenosis of distal internal carotid artery: The etiology of stenosis of distal internal carotid artery or its branches are unknown.
-Enlargement of basal perforators with occasional microaneurysm formation and bleeding, leptomeningeal and other anastomotic vessel formation, and cerebral infarction are regarded as secondary events to the stenosis or occlusion of the distal internal carotid artery and its primary branches.
+- Primary event, stenosis of distal internal carotid artery: The etiology of stenosis of distal internal carotid artery or its branches are unknown.
+Enlargement of basal perforators with occasional microaneurysm formation and bleeding, leptomeningeal and other anastomotic vessel formation, and cerebral infarction are regarded as secondary events to the stenosis or occlusion of distal internal carotid artery and its primary branches.

 - Clinical manifestations due to ischemia: Transient ischemic symptoms are results of decreased cerebral perfusion.
-Patients with Moyamoya Disease are sensitive to hyperventilation that causes physiologic cerebral arterial narrowing in normal condition.
+Patients with Moyamoya Disease are sensitive to hyperventilation which causes physiologic cerebral arterial narrowing in normal condition.
 Seizure may accompany ischemia, infarction or bleeding.
 Headache may reflect compensatory vasodilatation of cerebral arterial trees with chronic or compensated cerebral ischemia.

 - RNF213 and other causes: In North America, only a small minority of pediatric moyamoya cases (<5%) appear to have clear mutational associations, unless the children have Asian heritage (who have RNF213 mutations in 30-50%) (6,14,16,38).
 The presence of a RNF213 mutation with moyamoya has marked significance for familial screening, as data suggests that familial penetrance is ~23% and, if an individual carries the mutation, there is a near 50% likelihood of manifesting arteriopathy (38,42) Other mutations are more rare, but may be detected by specific clinical or radiographic phenotypes (ACTA2 carriers with distinctive stellate arteries branching from a dilated proximal internal carotid, GUCY mutations with achalasia, etc.) (6,15,16,38,42,44,46,62).